wyntau/dotfiles/vscode/README.md

-## Visual Studio Code Packages
+## Visual Studio Code Extensions

-The Visual Studio Code Packages I used are listed below:
+The Visual Studio Code Extensions I used are listed below:

 - Advanced New File
 - Beautify